gardener/landscaper/docs/api-reference/core.md

-AnyJSON enhances the json.RawMessages with a dedicated openapi definition so that all it is correctly generated
+AnyJSON enhances the json.RawMessages with a dedicated openapi definition so that all it is correctly generated.

 _Appears in:_
 - [BlueprintStaticDataSource](#blueprintstaticdatasource)